-I'm happy to share a favorite quinoa recipe today: Quinoa, Beet and Chickpea Burgers.
+I'm happy to share a favorite quinoa recipe today: Beet Burgers with Chickpeas & Quinoa.
 These burgundy beauties have a delicate texture, with the earthy flavors of beets, beans, and grains all bound together with a little egg and oats, and laced with lemon and parsley.

-I like to make my own buns (Honey Oat Beer Buns shown here) as they are heads and tails above store-bought, but you can also forgo the bread altogether and serve this with a little yogurt sauce and a salad.
+I like to make my own buns as they are heads and tails above store-bought, but you can also forgo the bread altogether and serve this with a little yogurt sauce and a salad.

 - The burger mixture: